Dordrecht during world war two

 Identification requested..

-On this page, photos will be posted that we suspect may have been taken in Dordrecht or the surrounding region, but cannot be confirmed with certainty.
-We hope that visitors to the website can provide us with more information about these photos and, who knows, even know the location of them.
+On this page, we will post photos that we suspect may have been taken in Dordrecht or the surrounding region, but whose exact origin cannot be confirmed.
+We hope that visitors to the website can tell us more about these photos—and perhaps even identify their location.

-Photos four, five, six, and seven were found together with other Dordrecht photos in a batch of photos.
-Photo seven might have been taken at the general cemetery, but for the other photos, we have no idea about the location.
+Photos three, four, five, and six were included in a photo lot alongside other images from Dordrecht.
+Photo six may have been taken at the general cemetery, but for the other photos, we have no idea about the location.

-The photos below come from the same batch as the "Aviolanda" photos.
-As mentioned on the Willemsdorp page, this batch was found in an antique shop in Dordrecht.
-Many of the photos were taken in Willemsdorp, with a few in Dordrecht itself.
+The photos below come from the same photo lot as the “Aviolanda” pictures.
+As mentioned on the Willemsdorp page, this lot was found in an antique shop in Dordrecht.
+Many of the photos were taken in Willemsdorp, and a few in Dordrecht itself.
+The first three photos were likely taken at Aviolanda in Papendrecht, though this is not certain.
+We’re looking for evidence to support that assumption.
+We also have no idea about the photo with the church clock.
+The remaining photos are equally puzzling.
+We’ve added some questions alongside the images—perhaps someone out there recognizes something?

 Below is a photo that may have been taken in Dordrecht.
 It is believed to show soldiers from the German 9th Panzer Division entering Dordrecht on May 13, 1940.
-There is a suspicion that this photo was taken somewhere in Krispijn.
-Perhaps someone recognizes the houses in the background or can tell us what the strange white spots on the windows are.
+There is a suspicion that the photo was taken somewhere in Krispijn.
+Perhaps someone recognizes the houses in the background or can tell us what the strange white spots on the windows might be?

-Photo 20 was supposedly taken in Dordrecht according to the caption on the back.
-Unfortunately, it is difficult to recognize where.
-One notable feature is the central reservation with trees.
-There is a traffic sign (Wieldruk 1200 kg, width 2.10).
-In the top right corner of the photo, a house can be seen with a notably large roof and dormer window.
-On the left, vegetation is visible, which may indicate a park.
+Next, two photos possibly show buildings in Dordrecht that suffered war damage.
+Photo 19 is said to have been taken in Dordrecht, according to the caption on the back.
+Unfortunately, it’s difficult to identify the exact location.
+Notable features include a central median with trees, a traffic sign (“Axle load 1200 kg, width 2.10 m”), and in the top right corner, a house with a strikingly large roof and dormer window.
+On the left side, vegetation is visible, which may suggest the presence of a park.

 The photos below were found in a collection of pictures taken in Dordrecht.
 These photos were presumably also taken in Dordrecht, but the exact locations cannot be determined for certain.
 There are some assumptions regarding the possible locations of the photos.
 The first photo may have been taken at the Wehrmachtsheim next to Villa Simpang in Huize Sint Anna.
 The two following photos may have been taken at Villa Simpang.
 The fourth photo is likely taken at the Bagijnhof.
 The location of the last photo is unknown.